Astounding Bexar County Sheriff's deputy arrest rate continues to skyrocket

 "If you are going to act like a thug, we are going to treat you like a thug and you're going to jail.
 It doesn't matter if you wear the uniform or not," he said.

-Among the sheriff’s deputies arrested this year, six were cited for DWI, three for assaulting inmates and two each for sexual assault of a child and intent to distribute meth.
+Among the BCSO arrests this year, eight have been for DWI, three for assaulting inmates and two each for sexual assault of a child and intent to distribute meth.
 The remaining arrests were for assault and fraud charges.

 Salazar admitted to being “extremely disappointed” about previous arrests.
 Regarding the number of deputies arrested for DWI, he cited the Safe Ride Home Program and said: “It is unfortunate that there are still personnel who fail to heed numerous warnings and continue to drive while intoxicated.”

-In Dallas County, where there are 518 deputies, just one has been arrested this year.
-That department had only two arrests in 2017.
+In Dallas County, where there are 518 deputies, one has been arrested this year.
+That department had two arrests in 2017.

-Fifteen of the Bexar County deputies arrested in 2018 are in their 20s or 30s, with three in their 40s and one 61-year-old.
-Average age of those arrested is 33.5.
+Seventeen of the BCSO arrestees in 2018 are in their 20s or 30s, with three in their 40s and one 61-year-old.

-Five of the 19 deputies arrested are female.
+Seven of the 22 arrested this year are female.

 "We're taking a proactive stance.
 We're actively seeking it out.
 If you call it looking for trouble, that's what we're doing.
-We're out there looking for people that are breaking the law, breaking policies and we're going to hold them accountable to the extent that we can," Salazar said Thursday at a press conference..
+We're out there looking for people that are breaking the law, breaking policies and we're going to hold them accountable to the extent that we can," Salazar said earlier this month at a press conference..

 Cadets in the Bexar County Sheriff's Department earn a starting annual salary of $34,656.
 That is over $10,000 less per year than the $45,000 salary SAPD cadets are paid.

-Here are the names, ages and charges of the deputies who have been arrested this year, along with a link to each story:
+Here are the names, ages and charges of the BCSO arrestees this year, along with a link to each story:

 1. Adam Miller, 39, driving while intoxicated, Jan.
 12, 2018.